webciter/setBackgroundCanvas/README.md

 <h2>Chroma Key</h2>

-Apply a color of chroma key to the video or image the class of chromaKey must be added to the canvas element to function, make sure you slect the exact colour of the chroma key.
+Apply a color of chroma key to the GLSLFragmentShader or Image the class of chromaKey must be added to the canvas element to function, make sure you slect the exact colour of the chroma key.

 <pre>
 document.getElementById("your_block_level_element").canvas.element.chromaKey = {red: 0, green: 255, blue:0};